juancastillo0/leto/leto_generator/README.md

 ### nullableFields (default: false)

-Available in: `build.yaml`, `GraphQLClass`, `GraphQLField`.
+Available in: `build.yaml`, `GraphQLObject`, `GraphQLField`.

 When `true`, this will make all fields nullable by default.
-If you want to make a field non-nullable, you will need to configure it in the class' `GraphQLClass` annotation, which applies to all the class' fields, or in the field's `GraphQLField` annotation.
+If you want to make a field non-nullable, you will need to configure it in the class' `GraphQLObject` annotation, which applies to all the class' fields, or in the field's `GraphQLField` annotation.

 ### omitFields (default: false)

-Available in: `build.yaml`, `GraphQLClass`, `GraphQLField`.
+Available in: `build.yaml`, `GraphQLObject`, `GraphQLField`.

 When `true`, this will omit all fields from being generated by default.
-If you want to generate a specific field, you will need to configure it in the class' `GraphQLClass` annotation, which applies to all the class' fields, or in the field's `GraphQLField` annotation.
+If you want to generate a specific field, you will need to configure it in the class' `GraphQLObject` annotation, which applies to all the class' fields, or in the field's `GraphQLField` annotation.
 ### omitPrivateFields (default: true)

-Available in: `build.yaml`, `GraphQLClass`.
+Available in: `build.yaml`, `GraphQLObject`.

 When `true`, this will omit all fields that start with a underscore "_".